 This approach works really well for any situation in which you can order the table in ascending order, and it doesn’t have to have an offset.
 It doesn’t have to have even a date field.
 It could be an entirely different type of table.
 As long as it’s sortable in ascending order, you can use this technique.

 So let’s reference this Dates Raw table and we’ll call this Dates.
 Then, we make sure to sort this in ascending order.

 Next, we want to group by week.
 The reason for that is we’re going to be adding two index columns.
 When we add those index columns, we want those to be at the week granularity, not at the day granularity.

 Next, we want to add those index columns.
 The important thing here is that the first index that we’ll add is going to be a 0-based index.
 And then, we’re going to add a second index that’s a 1-based index.

-Then, we’re going to take this column and merge a table on itself.
-We’re going to merge it on itself based on the two different index columns.
+Then, we’re going to take this column and merge a table into itself.
+We’re going to merge it based on the two different index columns.
 That’s going to give us a shift in rows.

 So, if we take this and merge the first to the 0-based index to the 1-based index, it matches 521 at 522 rows.
 That’s exactly what we’d expect because the second table is not going to pick up the zero index since it starts at one.

 After that, we’ll just expand this out properly, just using ISO Weeknumber.